Racopokemon/ImageSort/README.md

 * **However you will implement this in detail, add the zoom percentage indicator ALSO when only hovering the percentage bar!**
 * Usage window
   * Simple window with slideshow (inside the gallery which is also a window with a slideshow USE "Pagination" its already implemented!) that shows the usage, 3 slides with the hints or so
+* Feature request: Show the current folder name in the window title (with a - ImageSort as suffix)
 * Percentage bar
   * *Write a (+1) or +.RAW or whatever on the percentage bar to indicate this copy along (if it is activated)*
   * Mouse drag allows searching